Geomagnetic storm: Occurrences

 The March 1989 geomagnetic storm caused the collapse of the Hydro-Québec power grid in seconds as equipment protection relays tripped in a cascading sequence.
 Six million people were left without power for nine hours.
-The storm caused auroras as far south as Texas.
+The storm caused auroras as far south as Texas and Florida.
 The storm causing this event was the result of a coronal mass ejected from the Sun on March 9, 1989.
 The minimum Dst was −589 nT.

 On July 14, 2000, an X5 class flare erupted (known as the Bastille Day event) and a coronal mass was launched directly at the Earth.
 A geomagnetic super storm occurred on July 15–17; the minimum of the Dst index was −301 nT.
 Despite the storm's strength, no power distribution failures were reported.
 The Bastille Day event was observed by Voyager 1 and Voyager 2, thus it is the farthest out in the Solar System that a solar storm has been observed.

 Seventeen major flares erupted on the Sun between 19 October and 5 November 2003, including perhaps the most intense flare ever measured on the GOES XRS sensor—a huge X28 flare, resulting in an extreme radio blackout, on 4 November.
 These flares were associated with CME events that caused three geomagnetic storms between 29 October and 2 November, during which the second and third storms were initiated before the previous storm period had fully recovered.
 The minimum Dst values were −151, −353 and −383 nT.
 Another storm in this sequence occurred on 4–5 November with a minimum Dst of −69 nT.
 The last geomagnetic storm was weaker than the preceding storms, because the active region on the Sun had rotated beyond the meridian where the central portion CME created during the flare event passed to the side of the Earth.
 The whole sequence became known as the Halloween Solar Storm.
 The Wide Area Augmentation System (WAAS) operated by the Federal Aviation Administration (FAA) was offline for approximately 30 hours due to the storm.
 The Japanese ADEOS-2 satellite was severely damaged and the operation of many other satellites were interrupted due to the storm.